Application Program

 Yes, the program is currently offered completely online, with some mandatory in-person retreats, trips, and programs for participants to attend.

-BIS’ MIRL program is very rigorous, with 200 min of class time per week for 4 credit classes and 150 min for 3 credit courses.
-It is highly discouraged to work full-time outside of the program.
+BIS’ MIRL program is very rigorous, with 200 minutes of class time per week for four (4) credit classes and 150 minutes for three (3) credit courses.
+Working full-time outside of the program is highly discouraged when pursuing the full-time track.

 Tuition

-The breakdown of the costs are as follows:
+The breakdown of the costs as a full-time student is as follows:

-Merit Scholarships are available and will be awarded to students who demonstrate a high level of proficiency in their Islamic Studies, and who show a high potential to succeed in the program.
-The application will be made available on February 22, 2023.
+Merit Scholarships are available and will be awarded to students who demonstrate a high level of proficiency in their Islamic Studies and who show a high potential to succeed in the program.
+The application will be made available on February 22, 2023, and made available after the application is submitted.

 The Boston Islamic Seminary does not currently offer need-based scholarships, but but will accept any external scholarships that students provide.
 Here is a list of some great options.